Cerwym/copilot-working-context/docs/submodule-architecture-rationale.md

 - Clean commit history focused on preference evolution

 **Submodule Repository (vs-code-extensions):**
-- Contains implementation code, build systems, and dependencies
+- Contains VS Code extension implementation code, build systems, and dependencies
 - Focused entirely on extension functionality and testing
 - Can be developed, tested, and deployed independently
 - Has its own release cycle and versioning

+**Submodule Repository (jira-tools):**
+- Contains CLI workflow automation tools for Jira integration
+- Focused on development workflow assistance and story management
+- Can be updated and deployed independently
+- Provides consistent workflow automation across different projects

 ### **Independent Development Workflows**